 Several genetic conditions can cause the skin on their hands to peel continuously.
 This peeling will often be painless, but it may result in swelling, skin discoloration, and localized discomfort.

-The peeling may worsen during the summer or after frequent handwashing or exposure to water.
+Peeling skin syndromes may worsen during the summer or after frequent handwashing or exposure to water.

 Lichen planus is a common inflammatory skin condition.
 It causes swelling, discoloration of the skin, and bumps.
 It can affect any part of the body, including the mouth and scalp, but some people first notice the rash on their wrists or hands.